-We spoke to Enterprise Director, Ben McGahon, about the importance of IT infrastructure and how it can empower businesses to do more, deliver more and become more agile.
+We spoke to Enterprise Technology Expert, Ben McGahon, about the importance of IT infrastructure and how it can empower businesses to do more.

 If we go back 10-15 years ago, the IT department was seen as an enabler and it could sometimes be seen by a lot of executives and boards as more of a necessary tax on the business and its overheads – which was the nature of the times.